OctopusDeploy/blog/blog/2022-q1/jenkins-docker-install-guide/index.md

 `docker run` is used to run a Docker image as a container.

-You can think of an image as a read only artifact containing the files necessary to run a particular application.
+You can think of a Docker image as a read only artifact containing the files necessary to run a particular application.
 Unlike most application artifacts, a Docker image contains a complete operating system and all associated system tools required to support the core application being run.
-In the case of Jenkins, this means the Docker image contains a the files required to support a minimal Linux operating system, along with the version of Java required to run Jenkins.
+In the case of Jenkins, this means the Docker image contains the files required to support a minimal Linux operating system, along with the version of Java required to run Jenkins.

 A container is an isolated environment within the OS where the Docker image is executed.
 Although Docker doesn't typically provide the same kind of isolation guarantees that virtual machines do, containers do provide a way to easily run trusted code side by side.

 The `-p` arguments map a local port to a port exposed by the Docker container.
 The first argument is the local port, followed by a colon, and then the container port.
 So the argument `-p 8080:8080` maps local port 8080 to the container port 8080 (which is the [web port](https://www.jenkins.io/doc/book/security/services/#web-ui)), and `-p 50000:50000` maps local port 50000 to the container port 50000 (which is the [agent port](https://www.jenkins.io/doc/book/security/services/#tcp-agent-listener-port)).
-This means we can open http://localhost:8080 on our local machine, and Docker directs the traffic into the webserver hosted by the container.
+This means you can open http://localhost:8080 on your local machine, and Docker directs the traffic into the webserver hosted by the container.

-The argument `-v jenkins_home:/var/jenkins_home` create a volume called `jenkins_home` if it does not already exists and mounts it under the path `/var/jenkins_home` inside the container.
+The argument `-v jenkins_home:/var/jenkins_home` creates a volume called `jenkins_home` if it does not already exists and mounts it under the path `/var/jenkins_home` inside the container.

-While Docker images are read only, Docker containers expose a read/write filesystem that allows any running application to persist changes.
+While Docker images are read only, Docker containers expose a read/write filesystem allowing any running application to persist changes.
 The changes are local to the container though, and if the container is destroyed, the changes are lost.
 Or, if you want to use a different container, like you must in order to upgrade to a newer version of Jenkins, the changes to your old container are also lost.

-Docker volumes allow containers to persist data outside of the container's lifecycle and share data with different containers.
+Docker volumes allow containers to persist data outside of the container's lifecycle and share it with different containers.
 You can think of volumes as being like network drives you would typically see mounted into your session when logging into an enterprise network.
-By saving mutable data to a volume, you are able to destroy and recreate your Jenkins container or create a new container based on a newer Docker image while retaining any changes you have made to the Jenkins configuration.
+By saving mutable data to a volume, you are able to destroy and recreate your Jenkins container, or create a new container based on a newer Docker image, while retaining any changes you have made to the Jenkins configuration.

 The final argument `jenkins/jenkins:lts-jdk11` is the name of the Docker image.
 [This particular image can be found on Dockerhub](https://hub.docker.com/r/jenkins/jenkins), which is one of many Docker registries available to host Docker images.

 The first segment of the image name, `jenkins`, is the [name of the Docker repository](https://hub.docker.com/u/jenkins).
 The second segment of the image name, also `jenkins`, is the [name of the image](https://hub.docker.com/r/jenkins/jenkins).
 The third segment, `lts-jdk11`, is the [tag (or version) of the image](https://hub.docker.com/r/jenkins/jenkins/tags).
 A registry can contain multiple repositories, and a repository can have many tags.

 Note that the image associated with a Docker tag can change over time.
-Many registries use a "floating" tag to represent the latest version of image.
+Many registries use a "floating" tag to represent the latest version of an image.
 In the case of the Jenkins image, the image with the tag `lts-jdk11` is updated with each LTS release.
 To ensure your local machine has the latest image, you must manually run `docker pull jenkins/jenkins:lts-jdk11`.
 Be aware though that any existing containers will continue to use the old image, and you must create a new container to reference any updated images.

 More specific tags, like `2.303.2-lts-jdk11`, are generally not overwritten, and so there is no reason to run `docker pull` on these images.

 To view the container this command created, run: